 and for $y\in N_x$,

 Since $|\tanh(a+b)-\tanh(a-b)|\le2\tanh|b|$ for any $a,b$, we can conclude

 as required. \end{proof}

-\begin{rmk} {\rm \begin{enumerate}[(i)] \item It is known that the mixing time for the Glauber dynamics \refeq{PGdef} with $h_x\equiv0$ is at least of order $|V|$ in any temperature and on any graph \cite[Chapter~15]{lp17}.
-Therefore, Theorem~\ref{thm:mixing} implies that the SCA is way faster than the Glauber, as long as the temperature is high enough (and the GPU in your machine has as many independent cores as possible). \item It is of some interest in investigating the average number of spin-flips per update, although it does not necessarily represent the speed of convergence to equilibrium.
+\begin{rmk} {\rm \begin{enumerate}[(i)] \item {It is known that, in a very general setting, the mixing time for the Glauber dynamics \refeq{PGdef} is at least of order $|V| \log |V|$, see \cite{HS07}.
+Therefore, Theorem~\ref{thm:mixing} implies that the SCA reaches equilibrium way faster than the Glauber dynamics, as long as the temperature is high enough.
+Even though the result above does not play a role in practical applications and the SCA cannot be used to sample the Gibbs distribution, it does give us a hint that we may extract some benefit by considering multiple spin-flip algorithms to speed up simulations.} \item It is of some interest to investigate the average number of spin-flips per update, although it does not necessarily represent the speed of convergence to equilibrium.
 In \cite{dss12}, where $q_x$ is set to be a common $q$ for all $x$, the average number of spin-flips per update is conceptually explained to be $O(|V|e^{-\beta q})$.
-Here, we show an exact computation of the SCA transition probability and approximate it by a binomial expansion, from which we note that the actual average number of spin-flips per update is much smaller than $O(|V|e^{-\beta q})$.
+Here, we show an exact computation of the SCA transition probability and approximate it by a binomial expansion, from which we claim that the actual average number of spin-flips per update is much smaller than $O(|V|e^{-\beta q})$.